Biden equates China's Xi with 'dictators' at donor reception

 The multi-faceted rivalry between China and the United States turned into a full-blown diplomatic crisis with February's balloon incident.

+"The relevant remarks by the US side are extremely absurd and irresponsible, they seriously violate basic facts, diplomatic protocol and China's political dignity," Foreign Ministry spokeswoman Mao Ning told a briefing.

+"China is strongly dissatisfied with and firmly opposed to this," she added.

-Biden, who at 80 is running for re-election, on Tuesday waived off concerns about the Asian giant, telling donors that "China has real economic difficulties."
+Biden, who at 80 is running for re-election, on Tuesday waved off concerns about the Asian giant, telling donors that "China has real economic difficulties."

-The remarks are likely to raise strong objections from Beijing, where US Secretary of State Antony Blinken visited just days earlier in an attempt to lower the temperature between the two global powers.

 Still on the subject of China and Xi, Biden said "we're in a situation now where he wants to have a relationship again."